hercynium/istio-fortsa/README.md

 kubectl apply -f https://raw.githubusercontent.com/<org>/istio-proxy-update-controller/<tag or branch>/dist/install.yaml
 ```

+## TODO

+There's lots to do!
+If you want to help, see the Contributing section, below.

 ## Contributing

 This is a young project and we can use all the help we can get!
 Feature requests, bug
-reports, patches, documentation, testing, you name it!
+reports, patches, documentation, testing, CI/CD, helm charts, you name it!

 **NOTE:** Run `make help` for more information on all potential `make` targets